Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 In this case, I selected a Basic Morph called a BoxedMorph.

-I then cmd-clicked on the BodexMorph to bring up a "halo" of "construction handles" (small circles around the Morph) and used the one in the lower right (Change Size) to make it bigger.
+I then cmd-clicked on the BoxedMorph to bring up a "halo" of "construction handles" (small circles around the Morph) and used the one in the lower right (Change Size) to make it bigger.

 ![BoxedMorph-Menu](UITour/Cuis11.png)